QuinnDamerell/projects/docs/thinking-of-you.md

 # Thinking Of You

+## Facts

+**Created For: Marilyn 🥰**

 | Created | Defunct | Code Repo |
 | ------- | ------- | --------- |
 | 2011    | Yes      | None |

-**Created For: Marilyn 🥰**

 ## Description

-Thinking of You is the perfect app for couples, providing an exclusive, private, and secure instant‑messaging channel built just for two.
+Thinking of You is the perfect app for couples, providing an exclusive, private, and secure instant messaging channel built just for two.

 ### Private Connection
 Users can set a PIN to lock their conversation.
 Messages cannot be copied outside the app, and if either partner “breaks the connection,” all data is automatically wiped on both devices.